 Jones, Jim, Pastor Jones Meets Rev. M. J. Divine, 1959.

 Lincoln, Eric C. and Mamiya, Lawrence H., “Daddy Jones and Father Divine” in Moore, Rebecca, Anthony B. Pinn, Mary R. Sawyer, eds.
 Peoples Temple and Black Religion in America.
-Bloomington: Indiana University Press, 2004.
+Bloomington: University of Indiana Press, 2004.